bips-hb/arfpy/README.md

 my_arf.forge(n = 10)

 ```
+For a detailed documentation on `arfpy`'s functionalities, please have a look at this [website](https://bips-hb.github.io/arfpy/).

 ## Other distributions
 An R implementation of ARF is available on [CRAN](https://cran.r-project.org/web/packages/arf/index.html) and the development version  [here](https://github.com/bips-hb/arf/).

+## Contributing
+If you'd like to contribute,  please open an issue or submit a pull request.
+For further questions, please don't hesitate to write an email to Kristin Blesch (blesch@leibniz-bips.de).

 ## References
 * Watson, D. S., Blesch, K., Kapar, J. & Wright, M. N. (2022).
 Adversarial random forests for density estimation and generative modeling.
 To appear in *Proceedings of the 26th International Conference on Artificial Intelligence and Statistics*.
 Preprint: https://arxiv.org/abs/2205.09435.